cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 [Flags](../interfaces/cli.md#flags) are entered by the user and allow for command customizations.
 Examples include the [fees](../core/accounts-fees.md) or gas prices users are willing to pay for their transactions.

-The flags for a module are typically found in the `flags.go` file in the `./x/moduleName/client/cli` folder.
+The flags for a module are typically found in a `flags.go` file in the `./x/moduleName/client/cli` folder.
 Module developers can create a list of possible flags including the value type, default value, and a description displayed if the user uses a `help` command.
 In each transaction getter function, they can add flags to the commands and, optionally, mark flags as *required* so that an error is thrown if the user does not provide values for them.

 For full details on flags, visit the [Cobra Documentation](https://github.com/spf13/cobra).

-For example, the SDK `./client/flags` package includes a [`PostCommands`](https://github.com/cosmos/cosmos-sdk/blob/master/client/flags/flags.go#L85-L116) function that adds necessary flags to transaction commands, such as the `from` flag to indicate which address the transaction originates from.
+For example, the SDK `./client/flags` package includes a [`PostCommands()`](https://github.com/cosmos/cosmos-sdk/blob/master/client/flags/flags.go#L85-L116) function that adds necessary flags to transaction commands, such as the `from` flag to indicate which address the transaction originates from.
 Here is an example of how to add a flag using the `from` flag from this function.

 ```go
 cmd.Flags().String(FlagFrom, "", "Name or address of private key with which to sign")